basnijholt/nijho.lt/content/post/terminal-ninja/index.md

 To set up Autoenv, follow these steps:

-1. Install Autoenv by cloning the repository:
+1. Install Autoenv by cloning the repository (or add it to your `dotfiles`):

     ```bash
     git clone git://github.com/hyperupcall/autoenv.git ~/.autoenv